 What is intermittent claudication?

-Intermittent claudication is a condition which is caused by inadequate blood flow in the muscles of the leg.
+Leg pain, otherwise known as Intermittent Claudication, is a condition which is caused by inadequate blood flow in the muscles of the leg.

 What are the symptoms of intermittent claudication?